engAhmedHussien-ai/engAhmedHussien-ai/README.md

 ---

 ## 💡 Background
-With over 20 years of experience in engineering, construction, and systems design, I bring:
+With over 20 years of experience in engineering, and systems design, I bring:
 - Strong analytical thinking
 - Structured problem-solving
 - Attention to real-world constraints